Doing Business in Panama

 This logistical platform has aided the success of the Colon Free Zone (CFZ), the second largest in the world after Hong Kong, which has become a vital trading and transshipment center serving the region and the world.
 CFZ imports – a broad array of luxury goods, electronic products, clothing, and other consumer products - arrive from all over the world to be resold, repackaged, and reshipped, primarily to regional markets.
 Because of this product mix, U.S. brand market share is significant, even if most of those products are made in Asia.
 Hong Kong is the CFZ's biggest supplier, while Colombia and Ecuador are the two largest destinations for exports from the CFZ.

 The U.S. is Panama's most important trading partner and U.S. products enjoy a high degree of acceptance in Panama.
-In 2011, U.S. exports to Panama grew 36% to $8.25 billion – in no small part due to the fact that Panama’s economy grew 10.5%.
+In 2014, U.S. exports to Panama exceeded $10 billion.
 U.S. goods and services enjoy a reputation for high quality and are highly competitive.

 International indexes generally rate Panama as one of the best countries in Latin America for business and investment.
 At the same time, however, U.S. investors have voiced concerns about corruption and inconsistent treatment.
 For these reasons we encourage U.S. companies interested in investing in Panama to read our report on Investing in Panama thoroughly and to contact us for more information.
 We also recommend that Americans interested in purchasing property in Panama review the U.S. Citizens Services note here.